PatrickCoakley23/Angels_Breath/README.md

 You can stick to their pre-defined templates or customize them to your liking.
 For this project i modified the all-auth templates slightly by downloading [Bootstrap's]( https://getbootstrap.com/) crispy forms.
 Allauth handles all the issues surrounding forgotten passwords, email confirmations etc.

-Authentication was a major requirement for my website as users must be registered a logged in, in order to sign up to a subscription.
+Authentication was a major requirement for my website as users must be registered and logged in, in order to sign up to a subscription.

 ### Stripe APi
 I used [Stripe's](www.stripe.com) API to handle the purchases for my ecommerce site.
 This payment system is only a test system so you'll need to use one of these test cards available [here]( https://stripe.com/docs/testing#cards)